texfaq/texfaq.github.io/FAQ-askquestion.md

     resource can be obtained.
 -  Figures are special, of course.
-Sometimes the figure itself is _really_ needed, but most problems may be demonstrated with a ''figure substitute'' in the form of a `\rule{width}{height}` command, for some value of &lsaquo;_width_&rsaquo; and &lsaquo;_height_&rsaquo;.
+Sometimes the figure itself is _really_ needed, but most problems may be demonstrated with a "figure substitute" in the form of a `\rule{width}{height}` command, for some value of &lsaquo;_width_&rsaquo; and &lsaquo;_height_&rsaquo;.
 If the (real) figure is needed, don't try posting it: far better to put it on the web somewhere.